Network security audits help organizations

 audits help protect the organization's image

 and reputation.
-One-time security
+Consider a one-time security

 after a major change (e.g. new servers,